cds-snc/gcds-docs/src/en/components/textarea/design.md

 **The label** states the information the user should enter in the field.
 Label text is left aligned and in sentence case (only the initial letter is capitalized).

-**The hint text** communicates specific requirements for each input to support task success.
+**The hint text** communicates specific requirements for each text area to support task success.

 **The field** is the container the user interacts with to provide their response.